bencooper222/imsa-admission-data/README.md

 # imsa-admission-data
-This contains admissions data and any subsequent analysis from the Illinois Mathematics and Science Academy as retrieved by a FOIA request.
+This repo contains admissions data and any subsequent analysis from the Illinois Mathematics and Science Academy as retrieved by a FOIA request.

 ## foia-correspondence
 This includes the important correspondence I had with IMSA's FOIA Officer, including the initial FOIA request.

-## Demographic Only No Reject Data
+## demographic-only-no-reject

 This contains the initial data provided to me by IMSA (and any subsequent analysis).
 This dataset does not include rejected applicants nor does it include GPA or SAT scores.